Wednesday, May 18, 2011

 I've always called them Turkish corners, and I'm a big fan.
 They're just more "pillow-y".
 You can pleat them or gather them, with welt or without.
 I guess I just like seeing the corners filled out, and you don't always get that with a knife edge.

-Kelly Galvin Robson said...
+Kelly Robson said...

 Thank you, Sally!!
 I that is EXACTLY what they are called. :)